-A month after the start, the Team Captain will ensure that all players have begun play.
+A month after the start, the team captain will ensure that all players have begun play.

-POSTAL: If a player of a team has not begun play against all opponents within two months after the starting date despite written reminders by his opponents, and his/her

-Team Captain has not informed the Tournament Director within this time that a substitute player is to be placed on the board, then the team will lose the game on that board.
+POSTAL: If a player of a team has not begun play against all opponents within two months after the starting date despite written reminders by his opponents, and his/her team captain has not informed the tournament director within this time that a substitute player is to be placed on the board, then the team will lose the games on that board.

-Games in which no move has been sent for four months may be scored as lost to a player whose Team Captain has not advised the Tournament Director and the opposing Team Captain about the delay.
+Games in which no move has been sent for four months may be scored as lost to a player whose team captain has not advised the tournament director and the opposing team captain about the delay.
 [Reference: Tournament Rules]